nohype-ai/SwiftLSP/README.md

 From version/tag 0.1.0 on, SwiftLSP adheres to [semantic versioning](https://semver.org).
 So until it has reached 1.0.0, its API may still break frequently, but this will be expressed in version bumps.

 SwiftLSP is already being used in production, but [Codeface](https://codeface.io) is still its primary client.
 SwiftLSP will move to version 1.0.0 as soon as its basic practicality and conceptual soundness have been validated by serving multiple real-world clients.

+## To Do

+* turn PacketDetector into Combine Publisher or add some other means of observability (@Observable?) ?